KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 #### Exception for Elevated Privileges

-For security reasons, `VK_LAYER_PATH` is ignored if running with elevated privileges.
+For security reasons, `VK_LAYER_PATH` and `VK_IMPLICIT_LAYER_PATH` are ignored if running with elevated privileges.
-Because of this, `VK_LAYER_PATH` can only be used for applications that do not use elevated privileges.
+Because of this, the environment variables can only be used for applications that do not use elevated privileges.

 For more information see